muhammedaliturk/DormApp/README.md

 The visual parts of the application will become more beautiful in the future.
 Right now I'm just concentrating on the backend part.

+I am designing the DormApp to participate in Teknofest

 Login screen

 ![photo_2023-07-06_00-04-10](https://github.com/muhammedaliturk/DormApp/assets/103900615/42e4fdd4-3339-4218-9698-389252f13bb1)